jclry1/ms4_citizen_tree/docs/testing.md

 Check the order number.
 In the Django Admin, find the corresponding Stripe payment ID.
 On the Stripe dashboard, locate the order and trigger an email receipt.
-Verify that the email is received, for the correct amount, at the email address given for the loogged in user.
+Verify that the email is received, for the correct amount, at the email address given for the logged in user.

 ![Send receipt for paid order](/docs/readme_images/resolve_payment_order.png)

 Result: Pass

 ## Project Edits and Updates
-### Verify that as a normal logged in user, I can view all projects and all updates, and can update project details or add an update for any project for which I am a deignated 'author'
+### Verify that as a normal logged in user, I can only view projects and updates
 Log in as a normal user and view project pages and updates.
-Verify that no button option is displayed to add an update or edit project details,
+Verify that no option is displayed to add an update or edit project details
 Result: Pass

+### Verify that as a designated 'author', I can add or delete project updates and edit project details
-Log in to the Django Admin as admin user and assign 'author' status to the user used in the step above.
+Log in as a user assigned 'author' stats for a projetc.
-Return to the site and verify that I now see the option to edit the project details or to add an update for the project.
+Verify that I now see the option to edit the project details or to add an update for the project.
+(Note: Updates only have add or delte options, but no edit functionality.)
 Result: Pass

 ## Calculator Page